madhav3009/my-list/README.md

 1. **Authentication**: Mock authentication via x-user-id header for this assignment.
 Production would use JWT tokens.
 2. **Content Validation**: Assumes movies and TV shows exist and are validated before adding to list.
-3. **List Size**: Assumes reasonable list sizes (<5000 items per user).
+3. **List Size**: Assumes reasonable list sizes (Configurable - 16MB Limit - Added 2 for testing).
 For larger lists, consider alternative approaches.
 4. **Cache Strategy**: Redis is assumed to be available.
 Falls back to direct DB queries if Redis is unavailable.
 5. **Concurrent Users**: Design supports high concurrency through caching and atomic operations.
 6. **Data Consistency**: Strong consistency preferred over eventual consistency for user lists.